sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

     max_ttl=15m
 ```

-If this fails see [Access denied due to identity-based policies – implicit denial](#access-denied-due-to-identity-based-policies--implicit-denial)
+If this command fails, see [Access denied due to identity-based policies – implicit denial](#access-denied-due-to-identity-based-policies--implicit-denial).

 ## Gloo Edge

 Lastly, install Gloo Edge by using a configuration that allows Vault and IRSA credential fetching.
-This guide has only been verfied with Vault installed in the same EKS cluster we created in the [AWS section](#aws).

 ### Step 1: Prepare Helm overrides